matejker/MultistateProcessesOnNetworks/README.md

 Is a pure Python package for simulating and calculating multistate dynamical process on networks.
 This work is based on a paper written by Peter G. Fennell and James P. Gleeson [1] where they introduced generalized approximation frameworks for the study and analysis of multistate dynamical processes on networks.
 They presented three degree-based frameworks, which allows to analyse the effects of network connectivity structures on dynamical processes.
-This works stands on fundamentals of stochastic processes [2] and network theory [3].
+This work stands on fundamentals of stochastic processes [2] and network theory [3].

 ## Structure